PREVIOUS: Play – Intro #2

 Body Play – when infants explore how their body works & interacts with the world, preparing them to think in motion & in 3-D. Self-movement & play lights up the brain, structures our knowledge of our environment, & prepares us for the unexpected or unusual

-Sensori-motor / Functional Play – considered the first actual form of play, but continuing thru childhood, babies use early reflexes which gradually become more deliberate with finer motor skills.
+Sensori-motor / Functional Play – it’s considered the first actual form of play, & continues thru childhood.
+Babies use early reflexes, then gradually become more deliberate as finer motor skills develop.
 Babies enjoy shaking a rattle, splashing in the bath, dropping objects repeatedly from a high chair….. & by age 1 they spend most of playtime exploring & manipulating objects (rolling a ball, dragging a pull toy)

 Constructive P – by age 2+ children start to manipulate their environment to create & build things, which takes up nearly half their play time between ages 3 – 6.
 It provides Practical info:

 by experimenting with objects & ‘parts’, including drawing & music, learning how things fit together, what works & what doesn’t….
 Piaget suggested it’s the foundation for understanding the rules that govern physical reality